Emergency 9-1-1

 Child Passenger Safety Technicians

 The Woodcliff Lake Police Department currently has six Child Passenger Safety Technicians available to conduct safety inspections on child safety seats.
 They will be able and available (by appointment) to consult with parents and any other persons who have safety seat questions, concerns, or problems.
-Please contact department secretary Nancy Flower at 201-391-8222 for an appointment.
-Or, you may contact any of the following officers to schedule an appointment if Mrs. Flower is not available:
+Please contact department secretary Bridget Jennings at 201-391-8222 for an appointment.
+Or, you may contact any of the following officers to schedule an appointment if Ms. Jennings is not available:

 Children up to 8 years, AND less than 57 inches tall, must ride in a safety or booster seat in the rear seat of the vehicle.
 If there is no back seat, the child must sit in front secured by a safety or booster seat.